elastic/apm/.github/pull_request_template.md

 - [ ] Mark as Ready for Review (automatically requests reviews from all agents and PM via [`CODEOWNERS`](https://github.com/elastic/apm/tree/master/.github/CODEOWNERS))
   - Remove PM from reviewers if impact on product is negligible
   - Remove agents from reviewers if the change is not relevant for them
-- [ ] Merge after 2 days passed without objections
+- [ ] Merge after 2 business days passed without objections

 ## This is a new spec or a bigger enhancement